-Today we released an exciting new feature in Microsoft Endpoint Manager that we call “Filters”.
+Today we released an exciting new feature in Microsoft Intune that we call “Filters”.
 The feature adds greater flexibility for assigning apps and policies to groups of users or devices.
 Using filters, you can now combine a group assignment with characteristics of a device to achieve the right targeting outcome.
 For example, you can use filters to ensure that an assignment to a user group only targets corporate devices and doesn’t touch the personal ones.
 Read more about the announcement here and review the feature documentation here.

 The feature is enabled with the service-side update of the 2105 service release, so you can expect to see it in the Microsoft Endpoint Manager admin center starting May 7 and continuing as the service-side updates.